|

 Functional Decomposition.
 What do we need to fly?
 For centuries, humans have been unsuccessful in their attempts to fly, because they used physical decomposition (brain, eyes, legs and wings).
 The Wright Brothers used functional decomposition and focused on three functions: control, horizontal thrust and vertical lift.
 They flew successfully.

-• Systems Engineering is a Fractal Process.
+Systems Engineering is a Fractal Process.
 The systems engineering process is applied (at different times and in different places) at levels of different detail.
 It is applied to the system, the subsystems, the components, etc. Similarly, for the fractal pattern above, the same algorithm was applied at the large structural level, at the medium-scale level and at the fine-detail level, etc. This fractal analogy was created by Bill Nickel at Sandia Laboratories in the summer of 1995.

-• Proper Wine Tasting Technique.
+Proper Wine Tasting Technique.
 First see the wine: behold its color, clarity and legs.
 Then smell the wine: nose the fruit.
 Finally, taste the wine and savor the finish: but don't be a dog and slurp it.

-• Here are some carefully worded definitions about systems and states.
+Here are some carefully worded definitions about systems and states.
 I had lots of help in writing this.

 This is a masters thesis written by Michael Easton on the topic of complexity.
 We never published anything from it.
 It may be in the University of Arizona libary.
 But I think it is too good to not make it more widely available.
 So here it is.
 Michael Easton's thesis on complexity.

 Pinewood contains the complete documentation for the design of a Pinewood Derby.
-In particular it has several examples of tradeoff studies.
-Here is the the Pinewood Derby chapter from Chapman, Bahill and Wymore.
+In particular, it has several examples of tradeoff studies.
+Here is the the Pinewood Derby chapter from Chapman, Bahill, and Wymore.

 Wayne Wymore was the theoretician for our Systems Engineering community.
 I have his photograph, his autobiography, two of his theoretical papers on Systems Engineering, and a lecture he gave in my class in this directory dedicated to Wymore.
-Wayne died February 24, 2011.
+Wayne died on February 24, 2011.

 For the lighter side of lexicology, look at my laugh directory.